 - Prepare Income Statement from Trial Balance

 The trial balance item list shows you what should be included as part of the trial balance worksheet.
-However, the format generally has four columns that appear in this order:
+However, the format of trial balance in accounting generally has four columns that appear in this order:

 - account number

 - debit balance